 JMU is changing the world — one person at a time.
 Learn about our mission, academic programs, national rankings, and get information on tuition and fees.

-Parents Council members serve as hosts at their geographic area’s Freshman Send-Off Picnic.
-Held each year in July and August, the picnics are an opportunity for the council members to meet JMU’s newest Dukes and to answer any last-minute questions from the freshmen parents.
+Parents Council members serve as hosts at their geographic area's First–Year Send Offs.
+Held each year in July and August, the events are an opportunity for the council members to meet JMU's newest Dukes and to answer any last–minute questions from the first–year parents.

-OTHER OPPORTUNITIES: Parents Council members have other opportunities for involvement including assisting at job fairs, recruitment efforts and regional receptions, and contacting legislators.
+Parents Council members have other opportunities for involvement including the JMU admission's Choices programs, assisting at job fairs, recruitment efforts and regional receptions.

 If you are interested in being considered for membership, please complete the attached application.
 Applicants will be selected for telephone interviews conducted by the council chairpersons.
 Final selection and notification will take place by the end of August.